0x9ONU/Obsidian-Notes/Calculus 2/6.1 - Inverse Functions + Derivates/Day 1.md

 ## Functions

-Every element of one set should match to **only** one elmtn of another set
+Every element of one set should match to **only** one element of another set

 ```ad-info
 title: Example: Not a Function